WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ~~~

 states that the client will accept ECDSA keys on the secp384r1 curve but not the
-secp256r1 curve and payload integrity assured with the `MI: mi-sha256` header
+secp256r1 curve and payload integrity assured with the `MI-Draft2:
-field.
+mi-sha256-draft2` header field.

 # Cross-origin trust {#cross-origin-trust}